 5. Create A Sense Of Urgency

-Even though this may not seem important, getting the customer to feel some loss associated with not purchasing the product can increase the conversion rate.
-You can use plenty of plugins to test this out and select the best one you think will work for the business.
-Having an intuitive call to action button can make a big difference.
+Even though this may not seem important, making the customer feel some loss associated with not purchasing the product can improve the eCommerce conversion rate.

 6. The Need For Social Proof

 Gary Bente, Odile Baptist, and Haug Leuschner conducted a study, “ Influence of seller photos and reputation on buyer trust.”
-This study highlighted the importance of reducing uncertainty in the customer to encourage purchase.
-Interestingly, it was found that customers preferred to buy from supposedly untrustworthy sellers rather than sellers with no information at all.
-This shows the importance of building familiarity.
+This study highlighted the importance of reducing uncertainty in the customer to encourage purchase and build trust.

 A powerful example of social proof in eCommerce is testimonials and product reviews.
-The biggest and most successful platforms have an open feedback system where previous customers can share their experiences.
-Online shoppers are constantly researching the best products and will purchase a product only if they are convinced.
+The biggest and most successful platforms have an open feedback system where customer reviews can share their experiences on sales pages, which can increase the eCommerce conversion rate.

 If an eCommerce store displays only positive online reviews, customers can smell something fishy immediately.
-So instead of aiming for 100% positive reviews, work towards getting more people to interact with each other on your platform.
+So, instead of aiming for 100% positive reviews, work towards getting more people to interact with each other on your platform.
 For example, your landing page’s video reviews and real testimonials will improve your eCommerce conversion rate.

 7. Add A Live Chat Feature

-An instant generation needs instant query resolution and support.
+An instant generation needs instant query resolution and customer feedback support.
 Introducing a feature like live chat support in an eCommerce site can dramatically change the user experience.
 Although the customers know that the chatbot isn’t a human who can answer all kinds of queries, it provides reassurance to the user.

 Apart from increasing engagement and sales, they also introduce visitors to new offers and products.